IbraaheemRashid/IbraaheemRashid/README.md

 Hi I'm Ibraaheem

-I'm a developer in final year of university studying computer science.
+I'm a developer in my final year of university studying computer science.
 I'm currently focussing on mobile development and machine learning.

  [linkedin.com/IbraaheemRashid](https://www.linkedin.com/in/ibraaheem-rashid-09a81723a/)